 After adopting several residences in Portugal, Catherine decided to construct her own palace in Bemposta where she spent her final years.
 She served briefly as Regent of Portugal on two occasions before her death on December 31, 1705.

-She is buried in the Royal Pantheon of the Church of São Vincente de Fora in Lisbon (indicated on the map below).
+She is buried in the Royal Pantheon of the Church of São Vincente de Fora in Lisbon (indicated on the Google Map below).